cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

                tmp = $COLOR        # !!
 ERROR: $COLOR is undefined here COLOR = dark-$tmp   # !! as this overrides COLOR in FOO.

-The compressed variant of this, ``COLOR = dark-$COLOR``, is also in error for the same reason.
-To achieve the desired result you must use a different name for the parent variable:
+The compressed variant of this, ``COLOR = dark-$COLOR``, is also an error for the same reason.
+To achieve the desired result, use a different name for the parent variable:

 .. code-block:: cylc